ikoamu/side-clipboard/README.md

 ### Registering text in Side Clipboard

 Text can be registered from the Input in the side menu.
-You can also directly register the contents of the clipboard.
+You can also use the `Add Item from InputBox` command to instantly register a command.

 ![Registering text in Side Clipboard Sample](images/register_test_sample.gif)